collapsed-stacks/startups/questions/2993/app-leaving-factor-because-facebook-authentication.md

 - tagged: `mobile-apps`
 - score: 3

-<p>When I check out an app and the first thing it ask for to authenticate myself with Facebook then I usually leave it, skip to use it.</p>
+When I check out an app and the first thing it ask for to authenticate myself with Facebook then I usually leave it, skip to use it.

-<p>If they are popular, like Tinder, then it is ok, I can get use to it, but with unknown apps, I do not want to stuggle with them. </p>
+If they are popular, like Tinder, then it is ok, I can get use to it, but with unknown apps, I do not want to stuggle with them.

-<p>Is it any statistic, how high is leaving probability when the first impression is a built in registration in an app at iOS platform?</p>
+Is it any statistic, how high is leaving probability when the first impression is a built in registration in an app at iOS platform?

 ## Answer 2994